Tony-91/RAG_Chatbot/README.md

 A Retrieval-Augmented Generation (RAG) chatbot that answers questions about the Declaration of Independence by analyzing its content.
 The application uses LangChain, OpenAI embeddings, and ChromaDB for vector storage.

+## How It Works

+### 1. Pre-processing (Done Once):

+- The PDF is split into chunks (1000 characters each with 200-character overlap)
+- Each chunk is converted to a vector (embedding) and stored in ChromaDB

+### 2. When You Ask a Question:

+- Your question is converted to a vector using the same embedding model
+- The system performs a vector similarity search to find the most relevant pre-processed chunks
+- It doesn't scan the PDF in real-time; it searches through the pre-computed vectors

+### 3. Efficiency:

+- This is much faster than scanning the PDF each time
+- The vector search finds semantically similar content, not just keyword matches
+- The `k=3` parameter means it returns the top 3 most relevant chunks

+### Summary:

+1. Pre-process the PDF into searchable vectors (done once)
+2. When you ask a question, find the most similar vectors to your question
+3. Use those chunks to generate an answer

+**Note:** The first run takes longer (processing the PDF) but subsequent questions are fast (just searching vectors).

+---

 ## Features

 - PDF document ingestion and processing